 I then added a pack of Nottingham ale yeast, which is one of my favorites for ciders.
 The flavor of the ale yeast is complementary and it does not ferment as dry as some other yeast.

 Fermentation began strongly and the airlock bubbled quickly.
-Within 72 hours the fermentation slowed from a bubble per second to around a bubble per 30 seconds.
-At this point, the specific gravity measured 1.004 and within a few more days it stabilized at 1.000.
+Within 72 hours the fermentation slowed from a couple bubbles per second to around a bubble every 5 to 10 seconds.
+At this point, the specific gravity measured 1.014 and after another week the SG stablized at 1.000.

 Once the SG stabilized and I was confident fermentation had completed, I was ready to add the berries.
 I took the frozen mixed berries out of the freezer to thaw and then mashed them in the bag to help extract the juice.
 I then poured the berry slurry into the fermenter.